-The primary responsibility of Outdoor Leaders is to serve participants and ensure the safety, quality and cost-effectiveness of WI experiences.
-Outdoor Leaders are responsible for the lives and wellbeing of WI participants throughout a WI adventure.
-Life as a WI Outdoor Leader can be fun, exciting, and incredibly rewarding, but it is also a tremendous amount of responsibility and it can involve a lot of hard and challenging work.
+The primary responsibility of Outdoor Leaders is to serve participants and ensure the safety, quality and cost-effectiveness of Wilderness Inquiry experiences.
+Outdoor Leaders are responsible for the lives and wellbeing of Wilderness Inquiry participants throughout a Wilderness Inquiry adventure.
+Life as a Wilderness Inquiry Outdoor Leader can be fun, exciting, and incredibly rewarding, but it is also a tremendous amount of responsibility and it can involve a lot of hard and challenging work.

-– Provide excellent leadership for adults and families.
+Provide excellent leadership for adults, youth, and families

 On-Trail Technical Skills & Safety

-– Assess participant ability and expectations to safely and effectively meet their needs.
+Assess participant ability and expectations to safely and effectively meet individual and group needs.

 Current Driver’s License* and a safe driving record dating back at least five years

-*Driver’s license status will not impact eligibility for hire, but may impact eligibility to work specific trips
+*Driver’s license status will not impact eligibility for hire

 About Wilderness Inquiry